nanawel/cliup/README.md

 docker run -d -p 80:8080 -v ./uploads:/srv/uploads -u 1000:1000 nanawel/cliup
 ```

-## Purge
+## Purge ♻

-Files are not automatically removed as there is not cronjob inside the Docker container.
+Files are not automatically removed as there is no cronjob inside the Docker container.
 You should add such a job yourself on the host if you want expired files to be _really_
 deleted and thus space reclaimed: